 Those were some of the main problems for me.
-So I hammered out lots of special exercises to help balance things out and get my lifts up.
-I did however, make one mistake.
+So I hammered lots of special exercises to help balance things out and get my lifts up.
+I did, however, make one mistake.
 I still trained too intensely, too often.
-I picked a meet that I wanted to do that May and trained for it.
+I picked a meet that I wanted to do that May and prepared for it.

 Little clip from Bill Hartman’s Presentation in Muscle Imbalances Revealed – Lower Body Edition:

-Now, these issues that I had were things that were probably going on for a long time.
-In my early days of training back in high school, I really had no true idea what I was doing (though I sure thought I did) as I pretty much just taught myself and learned from random gym rats and magazines back then.
+Now, these issues that I had were probably going on for a long time.
+In my early days of training back in high school, I had no real idea what I was doing (though I sure thought I did) as I pretty much just taught myself and learned from random gym rats and magazines back then.